Home

 Laser

 A very good compact double-looper.
 Twists.
 Turns.
-Breaks!
+Brakes!

 Steel Force Steel Force